devnacho/myblog/source/blog_articles/different-ways-to-add-if-else-statements-in-JSX.md

 > JSX"

-I understand this feeling as learning React was quite easy for me but for a long period of time I wasn't sure which was the best way to write simple If/Else statement inside JSX.
+I understand this feeling as learning React was quite easy for me but for a long period of time I wasn't sure which was the best way to write simple If/Else statements inside JSX.

 Every time I needed to write conditionals I would do it in a different way and I would feel frustrated that I wasn't consistent.